Instructional Strategy

 1

-Provide each triad with a sheet of Hexagonal Cluster cutouts and a blank sheet of paper.
+Provide each student triad with a sheet of Hexagonos para recortar, a blank sheet of paper, scissors, and glue.

 2

-Share that as a triad, students will work together to place each of the hexagons somewhere on the piece of paper.
-Explain that they can place hexagons so that they touch, or they can place a hexagon somewhere on the paper so it is by itself.
-Explain that in order for hexagons to touch, they must be related in some way.
-If students do not think the word connects to the others already placed, they can place it alone, explaining why it does not connect.
+Share that students will work in triads to place each of the hexagons somewhere on the piece of paper.
+Explain that they can place hexagons so that they touch, or they can place a hexagon on the paper so that it is by itself.
+For hexagons to touch, they must be related in some way.
+If students do not think a word connects to the others already placed, they can place it alone.

-Students take turns choosing a hexagon and placing it on the paper, explaining their placement until all words have been used.
+Students take turns choosing a hexagon and placing it on the paper, explaining their placement (that is, the connection between hexagons that touch or why a hexagon does not connect to the others) until all words have been used.
+When students have placed all the hexagons, they may use small amounts of glue to keep the hexagons from moving.

-As time allows, invite triads to share their clusters with the class and explain the connections they made.
+As time allows, invite triads to share their work with the class and explain the connections they made.

-Consider having students return to their clusters after reading, moving words as desired and discussing why they think the word should be moved.
+Consider having students return to their hexagonal clusters after reading, identifying any words they would like to move and discussing why they think the word should be moved.

 Expanding arrows icon in white on purple background